Surf's Up (album): Songs

-Rieley had asked Brian about including "Surf's Up" on Landlocked, and in early June, Brian suddenly approved Carl and Rieley to finish the song.
-Carl overdubbed a new vocal in the song's first part, the original backing track dating from November 1966.
+Rieley had asked Brian about including "Surf's Up" on Landlocked, and in early June, Brian suddenly allowed Carl and Rieley to finish the song.
+Carl overdubbed a new vocal track in the song's first part, the original backing track dating from November 1966.
 The second movement consisted of a December 1966 solo piano demo recorded by Brian, augmented with vocal and Moog synthesizer overdubs.
 Johnston recalled, "We ended up doing vocals to sort of emulate ourselves without Brian Wilson, which was kind of silly."
 With the song completed, Landlocked was given the new title of Surf's Up.

 Leftover material

 Dennis Wilson while filming Two-Lane Blacktop in 1970.
 His songs were left off Surf's Up to preserve harmony within the group.

-Dennis Wilson's songs "4th of July" and "(Wouldn't It Be Nice to) Live Again" were recorded in early 1971 but left off the record.
+The Dennis Wilson compositions "4th of July" and "(Wouldn't It Be Nice to) Live Again" were recorded in early 1971 but left off the record.
 In a September 1971 interview, Dennis stated, "I have a belief in my music.
 And it sounds nothing like it should on the album – it should have a flow from one song to another ...
 It didn't sound like The Beach Boys.
 They thought it did.
 I said ‘Bullshit’ and pulled my songs off."
-According to Rieley, the absence of any Dennis songs on Surf's Up was for two reasons: to quell political infighting within the group concerning the album's share of Wilson-brother songs, and because Dennis wanted to save his songs for a solo album, projected for release in 1971.
+According to Rieley, the absence of any these songs on Surf's Up was for two reasons: to quell political infighting within the group concerning the album's share of Wilson-brother songs, and because Dennis wanted to save material for a solo album, projected for release in 1971.
 (Note: In December 1970, Dennis released the single "Sound of Free" (credited to "Dennis Wilson & Rumbo"), but the album project was ultimately shelved.)

 In 1993, "4th of July" was included on the box set Good Vibrations: Thirty Years of The Beach Boys. "(Wouldn't It Be Nice to) Live Again" was written with Stanley Shapiro.
 According to Beach Boys biographer Jon Stebbins, Dennis had wanted the song to close the record, following Til I Die", but Carl objected.
 In 2013, it was released on the box set Made in California, along with a 1974 recording of "Barnyard Blues", a song that Dennis had composed during the Surf's Up sessions.
 Dennis also recorded "Barbara", a piano demo named after his then-girlfriend, and a track called "Old Movie".
-"Barbara" was released in 1998 for the Endless Harmony Soundtrack while "Old Movie" would be released on the 2021 box set Feel Flows.
+"Barbara" was released in 1998 for the Endless Harmony Soundtrack, while "Old Movie" would be released on the 2021 box set Feel Flows.